| Grizzly

 ways to take advantage of very large vertical

 surfaces to become functional spaces beyond being barriers.
+A “Reimagining the Wall’ movement

 has spread across the nation and even gone international